NEW Yamaha YFL-212 Beginners Flute…11th April 2016

 Wow, even writing YFL-212 feels very odd!
 Ever since I’ve been in this industry (1996) the premium student flute on the market has been the Yamaha YFL-211.
 Sure, it’s had the odd roman numeral II or lettering after it but fundamentally the 211 has always been a 211.
 It’s become synonymous with quality and a safe bet for any student starting out.
 Why?
 Well, it’s surely been the best engineered model in production since the early 1990’s and the headjoint cut has been especially easy for new players to strive on.

-So, as we pass April 2016 the 211 is no more and is due to be imminently replaced with the Yamaha YFL-212.
-Presumably that means it’s +1 better?!
+So, as we pass April 2016 the 211 is no more and is due to be imminently replaced with the Yamaha YFL-212, taking it’s place in the full range of Yamaha Flutes.
+Presumably that means it’s -1 better?!
 Well, let’s take a look at what, if anything has changed…after all how do you improve on perfection?

 What do Yamaha say?: “Our new flute helps players maximise their ability and reach their aspirations…” Ok, that’s pretty generic but it’s all nice in theory.
 Let’s actually cover the new features one by one: